dillonl/graphite/README.md

 ====

 ### Requirements
 GCC 4.7 or later.
-If you're using 4.4, you're a mouth breather - Dillion
+If you're using 4.4, you're a mouth breather - Dillon

 ### Installing